rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-introduction.md

 product_url: rackspace-auto-scale
 ---

-Welcome to Rackspace Autoscale, the easy way to scale your cloud resources up or down in response to an increase or decrease in overall workload and based on your defined thresholds.
+Welcome to Rackspace Auto Scale, the easy way to scale your cloud resources up or down in response to an increase or decrease in overall workload and based on your defined thresholds.